Brendan O'Connor (media personality): Support for Bertie Ahern and Fianna Fáil

-O'Connor frequently refers to Bertie Ahern in his articles simply and affectionately as "Bertie".
-His "relationship" with Ahern has been tense.
-In August 2003 he had a row with Ahern on a flight returning from Ahern's daughter's wedding in France, when Ahern refused to grant him an interview.
-O'Connor has also criticised Ahern at times, like in his article in the Sunday Independent, 9 May 2004, where he wrote:
+O'Connor frequently referred to Ahern in his articles simply and affectionately as "Bertie", though their relationship was at times tense.
+In August 2003, the two had a disagreement on a flight returning from Ahern's daughter's wedding in France, after Ahern declined to grant O'Connor an interview.

-Bertie is a party leader who has knowingly promoted crooked colleagues in the past.
-He is a party leader who has been notoriously slow to take sanctions against colleagues who've been up to their necks in all kinds of serious, deliberate, premeditated corruption.

-In this same article O'Connor lamented the expulsion of Beverley Flynn, a TD, from the Fianna Fáil Party for the second time arising out of corruption charges, stating that she was "indeed a class act and is someone we need more of in Irish politics."
-He also referred to her as a "principled woman".
+O'Connor also criticised Ahern on occasion.
+In an article for the Sunday Independent on 9 May 2004, he wrote that Ahern had knowingly promoted colleagues he knew to be corrupt, and had been slow to sanction those involved in serious, premeditated wrongdoing.
+In the same article, he lamented the expulsion of Beverley Flynn, a TD, from the Fianna Fáil party for a second time over corruption charges, describing her as a "class act".

-Criticism of Ahern by O'Connor has been minimal, overall O'Connor has backed Ahern, especially when such support was most needed.
-O'Connor, along with Eoghan Harris, strongly supported Bertie Ahern during the 2007 general election and during his appearances before the Mahon Tribunal.
+O'Connor, along with Eoghan Harris, Ahern during the 2007 general election and during his appearances before the Mahon Tribunal.
 Ahern subsequently appointed Harris as a Senator.

-As pressure grew on Bertie Ahern due to revelations from the Mahon Tribunal (regarding unexplained payments Ahern had received in the 1990s), O'Connor called for the Tribunal to be shut down:
+As pressure grew on Ahern over revelations from the Mahon Tribunal regarding unexplained payments he had received in the 1990s, O'Connor called for the tribunal to be shut down, describing it as unaffordable and no longer serving any real public interest.

-It should be shut down.
-It should be shut down now.
-There is no appetite for it, no real interest in it.
-We cannot afford it in financial terms and we can no longer afford the virtual paralysis of affairs of state it has visited on us.

-On Wednesday, 2 April 2008, Bertie Ahern announced he would be resigning as Taoiseach and did so on 6 May 2008.
-Investigations into payments Ahern received are ongoing.
+On 2 April 2008, Ahern announced he would resign as Taoiseach, a resignation that took effect on 6 May 2008.
+Investigations into the payments he received continued afterward.

-On Friday, 19 February 2010, Fianna Fáil TD Willie O'Dea resigned as Minister for Defence for committing perjury in front of the High Court.
-Two days later in his weekly column in the Sunday Independent, O'Connor entered into a vitriolic attack on the politicians who called for his resignation, especially Green Party Senator Dan Boyle:
+On 19 February 2010, Fianna Fáil TD Willie O'Dea resigned as Minister for Defence after committing perjury in front of the High Court.
+Two days later, in his Sunday Independent column, O'Connor criticised the politicians who had called for O'Dea's resignation, particularly Green Party Senator Dan Boyle, blaming Boyle's actions for the situation.

-And no matter what anyone says, it was a Boyle flounce that led us to the sorry pass at which we find ourselves this weekend.